CalculatorAndConverter-com/array-statistics/README.md

 The functions in this package were first created by CalculatorAndConverter.com for use in this online tool: [https://calculatorandconverter.com/math/mean-median-mode-range-calculator](https://calculatorandconverter.com/math/mean-median-mode-range-calculator)

-We created this package to save other developers time when running basic statistical calculations on arrays.
+We created this package to save ourselves and other developers time when needing to run basic statistical calculations on arrays.

 ## LICENSE